mcfletch/2daypython/checkup.rst

   * if you're just heading off to do surveys or play games you likely aren't going to figure out how to code anything
   * ask me, ask your friends, but keep **trying**
-  * there's only 4 hours left in the club this year
+  * there's only a few hours left in the club this year

 * you don't have to wait for coding club to code see :doc:`installation`
 * reading is pretty important... if you're **not reading**,